-Reigning world champion Shohei Ono has claimed Japan’s first judo gold of Rio 2016 on Monday, ending a run of five bronze medals in the sport over the first three days of the Games.
+Reigning world champion Shohei Ono claimed Japan’s first judo gold of Rio 2016, ending a run of five bronze medals in the sport over the first three days of the Games.
 Ono beat Azerbaijan’s Rustam Orujov by ippon in the men’s U73kg division to claim gold on his Olympic debut, adding it to his two world championships titles.

 Ono said: “I’m really happy.
 I am not totally satisfied with my performance but I think I was able to convey the brilliance, beauty and strength of the sport that is judo to the people watching.”

 Ono’s first opponent, Miguel Murillo of Costa Rica, received three penalties for passivity before the Japanese judoka placed him in a side yoko-shiho-gatame submission for ippon.

 Ono then beat 2014 world bronze medalist Victor Scvortov of United Arab Emirates, deploying an inner thigh throw, saw off men’s 66-kg London Olympic champion Lasha Shavdatuashvili of Georgia with a minor hip throw to win by waza-ari before winning his semifinal against Belgium’s Dirk van Tichelt by ippon.